 As well as running the Academy office a few days a week, Andrew also works in advertising for local newspapers.

-Both Ava & Alice have been students at the Academy since they were very small children.
-They both began their performing lives in our dance classes learning ballet & tap, where they are both still regular students, and took up singing lessons with us during their teenage years where they are following musical theatre graded syllabi.
+Both Ava & Cejai have been students at the Academy since they were very small children.
+Ava began her performing life in our dance classes learning ballet & tap, where she is still a regular student, and took up singing lessons with us during her teenage years where she is following musical theatre graded syllabi.

 Cejai started her Mayzmusik life in her guitar lessons, gradually adding dance & singing classes to the weekly rosta to the point where she practically lives at the studios!

 You will find Ava & Cejai assisting with Spotlight Stars Classes and Ballet & Tap Classes every week.

 We are incredibly proud of the girls’ achievements & they do an incredible job helping our teachers in the studio.